albertlauncher/documentation/src/gettingstarted/contributing.md

 - Icons are **vector graphics** or **128x128 raster images**.
 - Git history is linear
 - Git commits are [Conventional Commit Spec](https://www.conventionalcommits.org/) compliant (automated versioning and changelogs)
+- Git history is free of large blobs such as media.

 Having a _concise_ `README.md` summarizing features, requirements, limitations, supported platforms and implementation details is recommended.